Native-Planet/GroundSeg/goseg/readme.md

     accDescr: Interactions between packages in Groundseg Go rewrite Broadcast-->WS_mux: broadcast latest update
     Broadcast-->Urbit_traffic: broadcast latest update
+    note right of Broadcast
+        The broadcast is a summary of the current state of all components which is rendered in the webUI
     Static-->Operations: imported
     Static-->Routines: imported
     state Internals {